The FX Audio DAC-X6 is a Digital Audio Decoder and amplifier with multiple input options and a budget-friendly price.

 There is no audible hiss, even with very low impedance IEMS at high volume.

-The X6 drives the HyperX effortlessly, though obviously they are still easy to drive at only 60 Ohms but the sound was noticeably improved.
+The X6 drives the HyperX effortlessly, though obviously, they are still easy to drive at only 60 Ohms the sound was noticeably improved.
 Acoustic guitars are crystal clear and you can hear the vibration of the individual strings.
 Drums are life-like with no apparent congestion.
 Listening to Gavin Harrison’s drums in “The Final Thing on My Mind” is a real treat with the X6.
-There seems to be plenty of juice left as I rarely pushed the volume knob above the 10 o’clock position and I’m looking forward to testing with some higher end cans in the near future.
+There seems to be plenty of juice left as I rarely pushed the volume knob above the 10 o’clock position and I’m looking forward to testing with some higher-end cans in the near future.
 I will make updates to this section when that happens.

 My recently acquired Senfer 4in1 IEM also had a noticeable improvement with the X6.
 They’re slightly harder to drive than many of my other IEMs and the X6 seems to really bring out the life in them, particularly with acoustic guitars, high hats and an improved soundstage but let’s not forget the extra extension on the bass too.

 I like the FX-Audio DAC-X6.
 I really do.
 The build and quality control is excellent.
-The aesthetics work well for me – I think it’s a very nice addition to my desktop and being able to easily move it around on the desk makes it so much easier when I want to change headphones.
+The aesthetics work well for me – I think it’s a very nice addition to my desktop and being able to move it around on the desk easily makes it so much easier when I want to change headphones.
 It has a host of input options, RCA outputs and a 6.35mm headphone jack.

 If I had to find anything negative it would be that the white text on the silver front panel can be difficult to read depending on the lighting in the room but that’s just nitpicking.
-Apart from that I can’t really see any faults with the DAC-X6 when factoring in the price, which is always a major determining factor in my reviews.
+Apart from that, I can’t really see any faults with the DAC-X6 when factoring in the price, which is always a major determining factor in my reviews.

-For someone who’s just getting started in the audiophile world or simply wants to get a better sound than is provided by their onboard computer solution the DAC-X6 is a great entry-level product.
+For someone who’s just getting started in the audiophile world or simply wants to get a better sound than is provided by their onboard computer solution, the DAC-X6 is a great entry-level product.
 It can be found for as little as $60-$70US and is a fantastic little unit.